ddaskan/mlqa/README.md

 # MLQA <img src="docs/_static/mlqa.png" align="right" width="120"/>

- A package to perform QA for Machine Learning Models.
+A Package to perform QA on data flows in Machine Learning.

 ## Introduction

 MLQA is a Python package that is created to help data scientists, analysts and developers to perform quality assurance (i.e. QA) on [pandas dataframes](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and 1d arrays, especially for machine learning modeling data flows.
 It's designed to work with [logging](https://docs.python.org/3/library/logging.html) library to log and notify QA steps in a descriptive way.

 ## Installation

 You can install MLQA with pip.

 `pip install mlqa`

 MLQA depends on Pandas and Numpy and works in Python 3.5+.

 ## Quickstart